gbif/ipt/IPTReleaseNotes233.wiki.md

 Version 2.3.4 addressed a total of 6 issues: 3 Defects, 2 Enhancements, and 1 Other.
 These are detailed in the [issue tracking system](https://github.com/gbif/ipt/projects/3).

+Version 2.3.5 addressed a total of 2 issues: 2 Defects only

 ## When all else fails